Volume Preserving Willmore Flow in a Generalized Cahn-Hilliard Flow: Introduction

-where $M_0$ is a constant that relates to the initial mass of molecules in the system.
-This condition remains valid for all time $t$, indicating that the total mass of the system is conserved throughout the evolution.
+where $M_0$ is a constant that relates to the initial mass of molecules in the system.} The generalized Cahn-Hilliard (gCH) flow, given by equations \eqref{eq-FCH-L2-p}-\eqref{eq-FCH-L2}, can be expressed as a second-order system.
+The rewritten system is: